RevanthNy/patient-management-system/README.md

 Docker Compose
 ```

+If docker is not installed.
+Follow the instructions here (https://docs.docker.com/compose/install/)

 No other software (like Java, Node.js, or PostgreSQL) is needed on your machine.
 Everything runs inside Docker containers.

 ## One-Command Setup